-- 4.4.1Control measures must be implemented within the full CoCP to prevent the spread of the non-native mollusc Theora. - 4.4.1 Mitigation measures must be included within any relevant CoCP to control the spread of invasive species, including non-native benthic invertebrate species that were recorded during the Benthic survey undertaken in April 2018 (PINS Document Reference APP-188).
-The non-native benthic invertebrate species identified are the tube worm Hydroides ezoensis, the bryozoan bugula neritina and the barnacle austrominius modestus, in addition to the non-native mollusc Theora [lubrica]14. - 4.4.2 The In any relevant CoCP, the contractor must commit to following the Statutory Nature Conservation Agency protocol (a document produced by Natural England, The Countryside Council for Wales and the JNCC) for minimising the risk of injury to marine mammals from piling noise to prevent adverse effects in the full CoCP. - 4.4.3 It is noted that the European eel (Anguilla Anguilla) was recorded during marine surveys, however mitigation measures in relation to this species are secured through the DML (namely soft start piling).
-15
+- 4.4.1 Mitigation measures must be included within any relevant CoCP to control the spread of invasive species, including non-native benthic invertebrate species that were recorded during the Benthic survey undertaken in April 2018 (PINS Document Reference APP-188).
+The non-native benthic invertebrate species identified are the tube worm Hydroides ezoensis, the bryozoan bugula neritina and the barnacle austrominius modestus, in addition to the non-native mollusc Theora [lubrica]. - 4.4.2 In any relevant CoCP, the contractor must commit to following the Statutory Nature Conservation Agency protocol (a document produced by Natural England, The Countryside Council for Wales and the JNCC) for minimising the risk of injury to marine mammals from piling noise to prevent adverse effects. - 4.4.3 It is noted that the European eel (Anguilla Anguilla) was recorded during marine surveys, however mitigation measures in relation to this species are secured through the DML (namely soft start piling).